Last Updated on February 15, 2023 by Celeste.

 Insurance for renting a car in Greece

-You will need an insurance because your travel insurance will not cover possible damage.
-Here is a short summary of the insurances needed for car hire in Greece with their international names.
+You will need an insurance because the travel insurance will not cover possible damage.
+Here is a short summary of the insurances needed for car hire in Greece, with their international names.
 Most car rental companies offer a package of these insurances together.
-Always check the standard deductible or excess on each insurance and do not forget that you need to declare all the possible drivers of the car when arranging the insurance.
+Always check the standard deductible or excess on each insurance, and do not forget that you need to declare all the possible drivers of the car when arranging the insurance.
 There will be a surcharge for additional drivers.
 Here are the most common insurance elements:

 - Third Party Liability Insurance (TPL)

 Covers you against liability to third parties in case of death or injuries, including passengers and their property.
 Third party Liability Insurance is mandatory coverage for all car hire.
 Third Party Liability is also known as Motor Liability Insurance, Third Party Cover and Legal Liability Insurance.

 Covers against fire to the car itself in the event of a mechanical fire and other scenarios.